project-gemmi/gemmi/docs/analysis.rst

 To make it easier, we also have a higher-level function ``calculate_superposition()`` that operates on ``ResidueSpan``\ s.
 This function first performs the sequence alignment.
-Then the maching residues are superposed, using either all atoms in both residues, or only Cα atoms (for peptides) and P atoms (for nucleotides).
+Then the matching residues are superposed, using either all atoms in both residues, or only Cα atoms (for peptides) and P atoms (for nucleotides).
 Atoms that don't have counterparts in the other span are skipped.